subfuzion/denobyexample.dev/content/en/basics/for/for_in.md

 bar = derived-value
 ```

-If you just want to iterate over an object's keys or over its values, you can
+If you want to iterate only over an object's keys or its values, you can use
-also just use `Object.keys()` or `Object.values()`, respectively, instead of
+`Object.keys()` or `Object.values()`, respectively, instead of
 `Object.entries()`.

 [indexed access type]: